-- Three nights’ accommodation and all meals.
+- Three nights’ accommodation, lunches and evening meals.

 - Opportunities to discuss brewing with experts in the field.